Exact finite-dimensional description for networks of globally coupled spiking neurons: Dynamics off the OA manifold

 \subsection{Resetting a fraction of neurons induces switching between attractors}

-As the attentive reader may have noticed, in the example above a slight change in initial mean voltage, while keeping all the other parameters the same, results in collective dynamics converging to different attractors: in Fig.~\ref{fig:fin_net}(a), the dynamics run into a low-activity state; in Fig.~\ref{fig:fin_net}(b) the dynamics exhibit a ringing behavior towards a high-activity, yet asynchronous state.
+As the attentive reader may have noticed, in the example above a slight change in initial conditions, while keeping all the other parameters the same, resulted in collective dynamics converging to different attractors: either an asynchronous low-activity state or an asynchronous high-activity state; synchronous behavior would correspond to collective oscillations.
 As mentioned above, the attractors of the network dynamics lie on the two-dimensional OA manifold, allowing for a concise bifurcation analysis of the bistability between the low- and high-activity states.
 Below we expand on this bistable situation, which was already reported in~\cite{montbrio_pazo_roxin_2015} and where the basins of attraction were explored within the OA manifold.
 Here we show how our approach generalizes the basins of attraction in the full state space of QIF spiking neurons driven by Cauchy white noise and how resetting a fraction of neurons can induce a switch from one to the other attractor.

 As before, we consider global recurrent coupling via instantaneous Dirac $\delta$-pulses and set $g=0$, so that the total input current is $I(t)=I_0+\kappa\pi R(t)$.
 In dependence on the scaled parameter $I_0/\g$ one observes a bistability of the stationary firing rate, as shown in Fig.~\ref{fig:mex}(a).
-This bistability scenario corresponds to that of Fig.~1(b) in Ref.~\cite{montbrio_pazo_roxin_2015}, where the neurons were assumed heterogeneous ($\Delta=1/4$) without noise ($\gamma=0$), whereas here we consider identical neurons ($\Delta=0$) with Cauchy noise of strength $\gamma=1/4$.
-In both cases, we have the same mean field parameter $\Gamma=\Delta+\gamma=1/4$ and the coupling strength is $\kappa=\frac{15}{\pi}\sqrt{\g}$.
+This bistability scenario corresponds to that of Fig.~1(b) in Ref.~\cite{montbrio_pazo_roxin_2015}, where the neurons were assumed heterogeneous ($\Delta=1/4$) without noise ($\gamma=0$).
+In our notation, their setting corresponds to $\Gamma=1/4$ and $c=0$ in Eq.~\eqref{eq:micro_cn_inh}, but we stress that the same bifurcation diagram can be achieved for any (microscopic) weighting $c\in[0,1]$ between Cauchy heterogeneity and noise.
+In the following, we set $c=1$ and the coupling strength is $\kappa=\frac{15}{\pi}\sqrt{\g}$.